-- the likelihood of the hazard or risk concerned eventuating and - the degree of harm that might result from the hazard or risk concerned eventuating and - what the person concerned knows, or ought reasonably to know, about the hazard or the risk concerned and - · ways of eliminating or minimising the hazard or risk concerned and - the availability and suitability of ways to eliminate or minimise the hazard or risk concerned and - after assessing the extent of the hazard or risk concerned and the available ways of eliminating or minimising the hazard or risk concerned; the cost associated with the available ways of eliminating or minimising the hazard or risk concerned, including whether the cost is grossly disproportionate to the hazard or risk concerned.
+- the likelihood of the hazard or risk concerned eventuating and - the degree of harm that might result from the hazard or risk concerned eventuating and - · what the person concerned knows, or ought reasonably to know, about the hazard or the risk concerned and - · ways of eliminating or minimising the hazard or risk concerned and - the availability and suitability of ways to eliminate or minimise the hazard or risk concerned and - after assessing the extent of the hazard or risk concerned and the available ways of eliminating or minimising the hazard or risk concerned; the cost associated with the available ways of eliminating or minimising the hazard or risk concerned, including whether the cost is grossly disproportionate to the hazard or risk concerned.

-An SMS is acceptable as being equivalent to the requirements of the NSCV Part E for operations of a ship in the 'low service category' if reviewed by Maritime Standards as being an appropriate SMS for the ship.
+An SMS is acceptable as being equivalent to the requirements of Marine Order 504 if reviewed by Maritime Standards as being an approved SMS for the ship.